svilupp/PromptingTools.jl/docs/src/prompts/persona-task.md

 General Guidelines:
 - Your tests must be as compact as possible while comprehensively covering the functionality of the code
-- Testsets are named after the function
+- Testsets are named after the function, eg, `@testset "function_name" begin ... end`
+- `@testset` blocks MUST NOT be nested
 - Include a brief comment explaining the purpose of each test
 - Write multiple test cases using `@test` to validate different aspects of the `add` function.
 Think about all pathways through the code and test each one.
+- Nesting `@test` statements or writing code blocks like `@test` `@test begin .... end` is strictly forbidden.
+You WILL BE FIRED if you do it.

 If the user provides any Special Instructions, prioritize them over the General Guidelines.